 - MRAC members terminate their efforts with the War Emergency Radio Service and take the antennas down. - Amateurs can go back on the air gradually.
-The 2.5 meter band is opened up August 21. - CQ Magazine is started (January). - Amateur license terms are extended from 3 to 5 years. - November 15 ARRL creates a new DXCC program, forcing all amateurs to start over with their countries worked counts. - Japan starts using Kamikaze pilots. - Hitler commits suicide. - The atomic bomb is dropped on Japan, effectively ending the Pacific war. - Akio Morita founds the Sony Corporation in Japan. - The Federal Government drops control over the sale of radio tubes. - The new FM broadcast system is relocated to 88 through 106 MHz.
+The 2.5 meter band is opened up August 21. - CQ Magazine publishes its first issue in January with a cover price of \$0.25.
+John H. Potts is the first Editor and Sanford R. Cowan is the Publisher. - Amateur license terms are extended from 3 to 5 years. - November 15 ARRL creates a new DXCC program, forcing all amateurs to start over with their countries worked totals. - Japan starts using Kamikaze pilots. - Hitler commits suicide. - The atomic bomb is dropped on Japan, effectively ending the Pacific war. - Akio Morita founds the Sony Corporation in Japan. - The Federal Government drops control over the sale of radio tubes. - The new FM broadcast system is relocated to 88 through 106 MHz.